U.S. Department of State Seal

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Forced Marriage: A marriage must be entered into with the full and free consent of both individuals.
-We can provide help and advice if you are being forced into a marriage against your will.
+We can assist and provide information if you are forced into a marriage against your will.
 Please refer to our information on forced marriage.
 All travelers to Bangladesh, including Bangladeshi citizens, should maintain possession of their passports and return plane tickets to ensure independence to travel.

 Registration for Renters: The Bangladesh Government requests biodata and other personal information from all residents.
-This registration is mandatory for renters but is voluntary for homeowners and foreigners.
+This registration is mandatory for renters.
 Dual nationals, former Bangladesh nationals, and “No Visa Required” seal holders are considered Bangladeshi for registration purposes.

 Property Disputes: